JuanManuelSanjurjo/node-postgre-api-practice/README.md

 - CRUD operations for a simple data model

-### Remember to add your .env file with your database credentials
+### Remember to add your ".env" file with your database credentials